skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### Path B & Path C
 >
 > * Equip Freya with the Barbut, Mythril Gloves, Plate Mail, and Barette.
-> * You can also activate Freya's Chemist ability - if you do, you can use 2 Hi-Potion instead of 3 during the upcoming battle by having Freya throw 1 and another character throw another.
+> * You can also activate Freya's Chemist ability &ndash; if you do, you can use 2 Hi-Potion instead of 3 during the upcoming battle by having Freya throw 1 and another character throw another.
 > * Follow strategy Y below.

 <br/>